lasanthafdo/lasanthafdo.github.io/_teaching/2017-jun-guest-lectures.md

 location: "Moratuwa, Sri Lanka"
 ---

-Conducted guest lecture for final year undergradute course on Machine Learning.
+Conducted guest lectures for the final year undergradute course on Machine Learning.

 CS4622 - Machine Learning
 ======
+Covered the theory and concepts related to support vector machines.